DeNepo/study-lenses/DOCS.md

 This application's whole _raison d'être_

-Lenses are loaded into the server as an array of `plugin` objects, parsed from the `/lenses` directory.
+Lenses are loaded into the server as an array of `plugin` objects, parsed from the `/lenses` directory (for "native" lenses that come with this module) or the `/.lenses` directory in your code's repository (for custom lenses).
 When a request with lens parameters is received, the indicated lenses are filtered out from all the .lenses and used to process the resource before sending the response

 Lenses are used to process the `resource`, `requestData` and `responseData`, transforming the resource for study.
 They are called one after the other, the return values of the last being fed into the next in the order they are written into the URL.